a-ovchinnikov/a-ovchinnikov.github.io/_posts/2018-11-17-bf-comp-optimization.md

 Afterword
 ---------

-This post has finalized the basics of development of BrainF**k computer: the design is relatively performant and at the same time still easy to understand.
+This post has finalized the basics of development of BrainF--k computer: the design is relatively performant and at the same time still easy to understand.
 This design is ready to be translated to be implemented in hardware yet to do that I have to deal with some debt first, namely I have to discuss various ways to implement memory units and displays.
-After that everything will be ready to build a real BrainF**k computer.
+After that everything will be ready to build a real BrainF--k computer.

 ------------------------------